When You Know It’s Harmful… But Still Can’t Leave

 Another powerful force inside these relationships is hope.

 At some point, the narcissist often showed a version of themselves that felt intensely loving and attentive.
 They may have even made you feel deeply emotionally connected.
-Those moments can feel vivid even years later.
+Those moments feel vivid even years later.

 Many survivors continue to search for that version of the narcissist.